Raising and defending actions in court

 Small claims is the simplest type of civil law case that sheriff courts can deal with.Check the process of raising and defending an action in a small claims court in Scotland.

 Summary cause procedure deals with claims £3,000 to £5,000.
 If your landlord is taking you to court to try and evict you, they must use the summary cause procedure.

 If you take someone to court using summary cause procedure, you need to filli in specific forms and follow certain rules.
 In housing law, summary cause procedure is used in eviction cases.

 If your landlord takes you to court to evict you, it'll be under summary cause procedure.
 But don't panic - this page tells you how to defend your case and where you can get advice.

 If your case involves a claim for more than £5,000 or is about an issue that involves complicated law (like divorce) it'll be dealt with under ordinary cause procedure.
 This page explains more.

 Judicial review is a complicated process that is only used in certain circumstances.
-If your case gets to this, you'll need legal advice from a solicitor.
-Check the what you need to know.
+If your case gets to this stage, you'll need legal advice from a solicitor.
+Check what you need to know.